 The following are two ways that you can prepare for DV charges:

 Despite the fact that there is little that can be done by the defendant or the victim to have domestic violence charges dropped after an incident in which there is evidence of abuse, a victim that openly supports their alleged attacker can provide added benefits to the defendant’s case, in some circumstances.

 For instance, a prosecutor who has little evidence and a victim that is uncooperative may feel pressured to reduce the charges against the defendant to a lesser offense or offer a favorable plea agreement.

-Having worked on behalf of several domestic violence defendants for numerous years, I have experienced situations in which a victim of domestic violence wants to have the defendant’s charges dismissed because the charges are based on lies.
+Having worked on behalf of several domestic violence defendants for numerous years, I have experienced situations in which a victim wants to have the defendant’s domestic violence charges dismissed because the charges are based on lies.
 There are situations where this is possible, but the person who admits to making false accusations of domestic violence may have to face charges themselves.

 Either way, this does not automatically result in the charges against the defendant being dropped.
 Prosecutors are used to these types of situations, so they may proceed regardless.
 Expect prosecutors to reference the victim’s initial claims of abuse in court against the defendant and to portray the person who made false accusations as a victim living in fear of their abuser.

 While no lawyer can force a prosecutor to drop charges, an experienced domestic violence defense attorney can often persuade a prosecutor that the charges should not be pursued.
 A careful investigation may reveal evidence that suggests one of the following to be true:

 A skilled domestic violence defense lawyer can determine whether the accused has an alibi, whether the alleged victim has an incentive to manufacture a false story, and whether witness statements and other evidence are inconsistent.
 Evidence of that nature can be used to persuade a prosecutor to drop domestic violence charges.